No products in the cart.

 It’s not that ergonomic from an ambidextrous standpoint.
 The shape of the lever itself works great.

 If you are used to an AR-15 style trigger, you won’t care for this safety style because it digs into your finger.
 There’s not a lot you can do about it either.

 If you maintain a high grip on the pistol grip, it’s going to dig into your knuckle no matter what.
 If you add one of the safety delete kits, the problem of hitting your knuckle will no longer be an issue for you.

 The CZ Scorpion Micro comes with a removable pistol grip.
 Original versions of the CZ Scorpion Evo had the pistol grip injection molded into the lower receiver.

 You can get aftermarket options from Magpul and other companies if you don’t like the stock pistol grip.

-There are also many companies 3D printing grips for this gun, since it has relatively low production numbers compared to guns like the AR-15 and the AK 47.
+There are also many companies with 3D printing grips for this gun since it has relatively low production numbers compared to guns like the AR-15 and the AK 47.